Sign In Register

 Healthcare Facilities24

-Stockton has an average annual temperature of 47°F (8°C).
+Stockton experiences four distinct seasons with an average annual temperature of 47°F (8°C).
 Winters average 17°F in January while summers reach 73°F in July.
-Annual precipitation is 34.4 inches.
-The area enjoys 270 sunny days per year.
+The area gets 270 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 34.4 inches.
+The area receives 37.6 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 758 feet.

 Temperature